fons-code/fons-code/README.md

 🎨***UI/UX design:*** with Figma

-💬 If you have questions about development, accessibility or you just want to say hi✋ my dms are always open 😉
+💬 If you have questions about development, accessibility or you just want to say hi, my dms are always open 😉
 <!--
 **fons-code/fons-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.